Alexandre-Silva/ADM/README.md

 ```

 ### install()
-If a function named *install* is present it's when the adm command of the same
+If a function named *install* is present it's executed when the adm command of
-is called.
+the same is called.

 ### st_profile(), st_rc()
 Functions named *st\_profile*, and *st\_rc* are executed when the adm commands profile and rc, respectively.